 The only thing worse than breaking out?
 Those deep, dark marks your pimples leave on your skin long after they’re gone.
 Whether the fallout your skin experiences post-pimple is a deep indent in your skin or a dark spot that’s more obvious than your original breakout, acne scarring and pigmentation is the worst.
 Trust us, we get it.

-Here’s a guide to 5 of the most common kinds of acne scars and how to treat each!
+What are the most common kinds of acne scars and how do I treat them?

 How do you treat keloids?

-The first way to attack a keloid is typically with a shot of cortisone, but this isn’t a guaranteed way to shrink them, unfortunately.
-Retinol topicals and laser treatments can be used on keloids once they’ve been flattened a bit.
-Keloids can be surgically removed, but they often just grow right back (frustrating, we know) so treating them topically is typically a better bet.
+The first way to attack a keloid is typically with a shot of cortisone, but this isn’t a guaranteed way to shrink them.
+Retinol topicals and laser treatments can also be used on keloids once they’ve been flattened a bit.
+Keloids can be surgically removed, but they can often grow back (frustrating, we know) so treating them topically is typically a better bet.

 The best way to describe icepick scars are as itty bitty depressions in your skin — they almost look like someone took a tiny needle and punctured your skin.
-Icepick scars happen because your skin loses collagen, so the overlaying skin collapses and leaves a “hole”.
-They’re typically narrow yet also deep, and are usually the result of cystic acne — those really deep, incredibly painful pimples you get on your jawline, chin and cheeks thanks to, yep, you guessed it: hormones.
+Icepick scars form when your skin loses collagen, causing the overlaying skin to collapse and leave a “hole”.
+They’re typically narrow yet deep, and are usually the result of cystic acne — those really deep, incredibly painful pimples you get on your jawline, chin and cheeks due to hormones.

 How do you treat icepick acne scars?

-A popular way to treat these suckers is with chemical peels, which will cause a “burn” that actually causes the skin to heal itself and therefore closing in on that opening.
-Chem peels must be done carefully, however, as they can cause some scarring to become worse.
-Unfortunately, icepick scars can be tricky to treat, but you can target them with the same laser and resurfacing methods as rolling and boxcar scars.
-Punch incisions can also be used — this is when a dermatologist cuts out the deep scar and resurfaces the area.
+A popular way to treat these is with chemical peels, which will cause a “burn” that actually causes the skin to heal itself and close the openings.
+Chemical peels must be done carefully, however, as they can make some scarring worse.
+Icepick scars can be tricky to treat, but you can target them with the same laser and resurfacing methods as rolling and boxcar scars.
+A Punch incision procedure is also a popular treatment in which your dermatologist cuts out the scar and resurfaces the skin.

-If your skin looks like it has its own miniature hills and valleys, it’s likely you’ve got rolling acne scars.
+If your skin has rolling or wave like scars, it’s likely you’ve got rolling acne scars.
 They can look almost like tiny saucers, and usually give the skin a wavy texture.
-They tend to be shallower, so if you were to stretch the skin it might be hard to tell that they’re there.
+They tend to be shallower, so if you were to stretch the skin, it might be hard to tell that they’re there.
 Their “shoulders” (the term a dermatologist uses to refer to the edges of something) are typically soft and smooth.
 Rolling scars are almost always a result of long-term inflammatory acne.
 Unfortunately, this type of scar can become more obvious and/or severe as you get older, when your skin loses its natural tightness and elasticity.

 How do you treat rolling acne scars?

 Laser treatments are a common way to target rolling scars, as they resurface the top layers of your skin.
 Unfortunately it’s not a “one and done” option — laser treatments do take multiple sessions and can require some downtime, but they are a great way to target scar tissue and encourage collagen production.
-Facial fillers — Juvederm, Restylane, and Bellafill, specifically — are FDA approved to correct moderate to severe facial scars from acne, and can be a viable option for some patients.
+Facial fillers — like Juvederm, Restylane, and Bellafill are another viable option for patients.
+They are FDA approved to correct moderate to severe facial scars from acne.

 When you have inflammatory acne (red, inflamed, irritated papules and pustules), boxcar scars are an unfortunate common aftermath.
 They tend to be shallow, but they have sharper edges, unlike the rounder, softer edges of rolling scars.
 Boxcar scars look almost like someone pushed their fingernail directly into your skin.
 This depression in your skin holds scar tissue that becomes pulled downward into the rest of the skin.